aarongeo1/Chat-Pet/README.md

 # Upcoming Releases
 * The model can now converse but it will be able to answer mental health related questions as a basic form of a therapist in the upcoming dataset which is now in creation.
-### The basic training model code and datasets also more assets will be uploaded soon as some minor changes need to be fixed before proper implementation
+<sup> The basic training model code and datasets also more assets will be uploaded soon as some minor changes need to be fixed before proper implementation </sup>